Download the archive with OpenVPN configuration files and unpack it.

 Attention: This step activates the firewall protection ("kill switch"), which ensures in case off an interruption of the internet service no data can bypass the VPN tunnel.
 If you want to access the internet via your router without VPN too, you have to skip this step.

-Navigate to Network=>Firewall and underneath Zones open lan using the Edit button.
+Navigate to Network=>Firewall and underneath Zones open the zone lan using the Edit button.

 You can verify that the VPN connection is working correctly by visiting our Check-IP website from any device connected to the router.